AdmiralFraggle/sommer-lawn/src/components/leafremoval.md

 1. **Standard Cleanup - A Clean Start:**
 - With our Standard Cleanup option, we offer a hassle-free solution to rid your property of fallen leaves.
-Priced at a minimum of $125.00, including one hour of dedicated work.
+Priced at a minimum of $125.00, including one man hour of dedicated work.
-- Additional hours are billed at just $55 each.
+- Additional man hours are billed at just $55 each.
 - We efficiently blow the leaves to the curb and take care of transporting them to the organic recycling plant.
 - It's the perfect choice for those who prefer a fresh, clean start for their outdoor space.